-*As of the most recent update from the CDC ending Week 1, flu season 2021 remains lower than usual for this time of year in all major regions of the United States.
-This article will be updated as numbers are reported.
+*As of the most recent updates from the CDC, the 2021 flu season impacted a much lower number of people than usual in all major regions of the United States.

 Each flu season, the CDC tracks a few important metrics that help tell the story of how severe the current flu season is compared to previous seasons.
-Here are a few numbers to track.
+Here are a few numbers to sum up the 2020/2021 flu season, running from October 1, 2020 to April 1, 2021.

 Pediatric Deaths - Pediatric deaths are the number of deaths of people under the age of 18.
 In 2019/20, there were 195 pediatric deaths.
-There has been one pediatric death during the 2020/21 season so far.
+There was one pediatric death during the 2020/21 season.

 Between October 1, 2019 and April 4, 2020, the flu resulted in: